 An introduction to the Olympus Riviera, Greece

-If you're after a Greek holiday with a difference, look no further than the Olympus Riviera on Greece's mainland.
-Many people equate Greece with islands and beach holidays, yet the Olympus Riviera offers hiking opportunities and traditional villages to visit as well as beautiful beaches, making it a fabulous holiday destination for couples, adventurers, families, and those seeking something of the 'real' Greece.
+If you're after a taste of real Greece, look no further than the Olympus Riviera.
+This stunning, historic region of mainland Greece offers hiking opportunities and traditional villages as well as beautiful beaches, making it a fabulous holiday destination for couples, adventurers, families, and those seeking something of the 'real' Greece.

 Explore local villages